|Business Rating:||4.4 / 5|

 Reasons to get it:

-- You frequently travel and stay at Starwood hotels.
+- You frequently travel and stay at Starwood and Marriott hotels.

 - You’re trying to earn elite status in the Starwood Preferred Guest program.

 - You want to leverage your business spending to earn free travel and hotel stays.